-0: Through the threat of or application of force, such as a coup or rebellion.
+- 0: Through the threat of or application of force, such as a coup or rebellion.

 - 1: Appointed by a foreign power.

 - 2: Appointed by the ruling party (in a one-party system).

 - 3: Appointed by a royal council.

 - 4: Through hereditary succession.

 - 5: Appointed by the military.

 - 6: Appointed by the legislature.

 - 7: Directly through a popular election (regardless of the extension of the suffrage).

-8: Other.
+8: Other

-ORDERING: If you select 0 or 8, proceed to the next question [v2exothhs].
-If you select 1-5, skip to question quot;HOS selection by legislature in practice [v2exaphos]quot;.
+ORDERING: If you select 1-5, skip to question quot; HOS selection by legislature in practice [v2exaphos]quot;.
 If you selected 6-7, skip to question [v2excomhs].